klum-dsl/klum-ast/README.md

 ### withTemplates

 `withTemplates` is a convenient way of applying multiple templates at one.
+It takes one of the following arguments:

+- a List of template objects, which are applied to their respective classes (templates for abstract classes are applied top the real class)
-It takes a map mapping classes to instances.
+- a Map of classes to template instances.
+Can be used to explicitly define which class is used
-This method can be called on any DSL class.
+- a Map of classes to a Map.
+Uses the convenience syntax to create anonymous templates on the fly

 Instead of writing something like this:

 ```groovy